liamdugan/summary-qg/README.md

 {'answer': 'Regular expressions', 'question': 'What can be used to specify strings we might want to extract from a document?'}
 ...
 ```

+These scripts will default to using GPU if it is available.
+It is highly recommended (but not required) to have access to a CUDA-capable GPU when running these models.
+They are quite large and take a long time to run on CPU.

 ## Reproduction